Contributing a Model¶

 "fair:metrics_spec": [

-"description": "Fraction of correctly classified pixels across all classes"
+{"key": "fair:pixel_accuracy", "name": "Pixel Accuracy", "description": "Fraction of pixels correctly classified across the val split."}

 ]